krimdomu/service-frontend/README.md

 ## meta.yml - Define dependencies

-In ehe *meta.yml* file you can define some service information.
+In the *meta.yml* file you can define some service information.
 The most important ones are the dependencies.

 You can define dependencies to Rex modules and to Perl modules.